If you’ve ever looked on the ingredients label of most store-bought dog treats, you’ve seen things like…

 #3.
 Pumpkin Mushroom Dog Bites

-Ok, these treats will take a little more time and a few more ingredients to make, but in the end they are so worth it!
-These treats are packed with organic pumpkin, which is filled with health-promoting nutrients and can be an amazing digestive support for dogs who struggle with digestive issues.
+Ok, these bites will take a little more time and a few more ingredients to make, but in the end they are so worth it!
+These bites are packed with organic pumpkin, which your dog will thank you for!

-So for these irresistible dog treats, you’ll need the following ingredients:
+So for these irresistible dog bites, you’ll need the following ingredients:

 - 3 cups oat flour